-In the auction held on 18 August, Aena Desarrollo Internacional S.M.E., S.A. was awarded the concession of 11 airports in Brazil located in four states (São Paulo, Mato Grosso do Sul, Minas Gerais and Pará).
-Information about this new concession is detailed below.
+In the bid held on 18 August, Aena Desarrollo Internacional S.M.E., S.A. was awarded the concession of 11 airports in Brazil located in four states (São Paulo, Mato Grosso do Sul, Minas Gerais and Pará).
+Information about this new concession is detailed in this section.